jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ The right abstractions can reduce complexity, increase reliability and maintainability, and give you greater confidence in the correctness of your code.

+^ Think of it like the transition from assembly to higher-level programming languages.
+Each new higher-level language offers more convenience, more tools for managing complexity, more safety, and so forth.
+They do this by offering more and more powerful abstractions.

 ---

 # What even is